 At the Campus Buch laboratory notebooks will be handed out Wednesday between 10 and 12 am (or by separate agreement) at ECRC, room 3001a.

-At the Campus CBF laboratory notebooks will be handed out every first and third Monday per month between 8:15 and 11 am, House IIIA (building 5008), ground floor 30A-31.
+At the Campus CBF laboratory notebooks will be handed out from January 2019 every second Thursday per month between 09 and 11 am, House IIIA (building 5008), ground floor 30A-31.

 Scientist and PhD-students of the Charité can receive support for designing clinical and epidemiological studies.
 For further information please contact the Institut für Biometrie und Klinische Epidemiologie.